romulloferreira/Titanic_Dataset/README.md

 This project is to analyse the Kaggle Titanic dataset.
 Specifically, I looked at the following questions:

-1. What were the factors that made people survive?
-2. What is the average age of passengers on board?
+1. What is the mean age of passengers on board?
-3. How is the distribution of passengers on the ship by class?
+2. How is the distribution of passengers on the ship by class?
-4. What is the average age of the passengers who survived?
+3. What is the mean sex of the passengers who survived?
+4. What class of passengers survived?
-5. What is the average sex of the passengers who survived?
+5. What is the mean age of the passengers who survived?
-6. What class of passengers survived?
+6. What were the factors that made people survive?

+## File Descriptions <a name="files"></a>

+The following are the files available in this repository:

+* `Titanic_Dataset.ipynb` - a notebook of the analysis performed following the CRISP-DM process

+* `titanic-data-6.csv` - contains the data analysed by the .ipynb file.
+To use it properly put it in the same directory as the .ipynb file.

+## Results<a name="results"></a>